 And it handles the rest.
 It searches for openings, customizes your resume and cover letter, fills out forms, and tracks everything in one place.

 Sigma’s AI agents aren't just for job seekers either.
-They can also help users automate tasks like lead generation, outreach, and research — all from inside the browser.
+They can also help users automate tasks like lead gene, outreach, and research — all from inside the browser.

 It has nothing to do with speed or automation, it's about doing less, but more smartly.
 You're in control, and the AI does the gruntwork.
 It's all personal and secure by design, since everything happens in your browser, not on some random third-party servers.